TGAC/COPO-documentation/datafile.rst

 .. image:: images/datafile-page.jpg

 The screenshot shows the datafile page, with tabs to represent the key tasks mentioned (i.e., upload, inspect, and describe).
-Clicking a tab should reveal the underlying view and controls to carry out actual work.
+Clicking a tab reveals the underlying view and controls to carry out actual work.

 Upload